 -‘burial chambers’ in man made caves in Petra, Jordan

 -Underground tunnels of unknown purpose in the Egyptian desert near the Giza plateau.
-One of them is near the Unas-Pyramid von Sakkara 15km south of Giza.
+One of them is near the Unas-Pyramid of Sakkara 15km south of Giza.

 -Osirion at Abydos in Egypt, traditionally believed to be an underground tempel.

-If the above-mentioned structures were not intended to be bunkers, then the people would at times of celestial instability or bombardment certainly quickly try to take cover in them.
+If the above-mentioned structures were not intended to be bunkers, then the people would at times of celestial instability or bombardment certainly quickly try to take cover in them nonetheless.

 Here are a few examples of surviving dolmens in central Europe that I have visited: